-In a reverse mortgage loan (also referred to as a a home equity conversion loan), borrowers of a certain age may use home equity for living expenses without having to sell their homes.
-Deciding how you would prefer to to receive your funds: by a monthly payment amount, a line of credit, or a lump sum, you may receive a loan amount determined by your home equity.
-The borrowed money does not have to be repaid until the homeowner sells his home, moves out, or dies.
-When you sell your home or is no longer used as your main residence, you (or your estate) are obligated to repay the lender for the cash you received from the reverse mortgage plus interest and other fees.
+Reverse mortgages (sometimes called "home equity conversion loans") give older homeowners the ability to use their equity without having to sell their home.
+Deciding how you'd like to be paid: by a monthly payment amount, a line of credit, or a one-time payment, you may get a loan amount determined by your home equity.
+Repayment is not necessary until after the borrower sells the home, moves (such as to a care facility) or dies.
+When you sell your property or you no longer use it as your main residence, you (or your estate) are obligated to repay the lender for the cash you got from your reverse mortgage in addition to interest and other fees.

-Typically, reverse mortgages require you be at least sixty-two years old, have a small or zero balance owed against your home and maintain the property as your main living place.
+Typically, reverse mortgages are offered to homeowners at least sixty-two years old, have a small or zero balance owed against the home and use the house as your principal residence.

 Do you have a question regarding a mortgage program?